ardinpo/Recursive-Frame-Performance-Engine/future_vision.md

 - Goals interpreted through natural language interaction

 The GUI becomes a reflection—not just of files and folders—but of active cognitive patterns.
 Apps themselves are structured recursively, capable of shifting modes and logic depending on the shape of the user's goals.

+This is only possible because of the Alignment system posted below.
+With current Alignment tools the OS would be ridged and untrustworthy.

 ---